Wonderful Everyday: Development

 On June 15, 2012, it was made public by TLWiki that a fan translation was in the works.
-Three years later, it was made public that the translation was complete and it was being edited.
+Three years later, it was announced that the translation was complete and was being edited.
 The team was later contacted by Frontwing to negotiate acquisition of the translation to be released officially.
 A Kickstarter campaign, announced by Frontwing during their panel at the 2017 Anime Expo, was planned to fund the production of a limited physical release and other merchandise.
 It was originally slated to launch on July 12 of that year, but was delayed and instead commenced on August 2, 2017, with a goal of $80,000 and stretch goals of $120,000 and $180,000 to fund an English translated artbook and new scenario content by SCA-DI that, it was said, would have released in the summer of 2018.
 The Kickstarter campaign reached its goal on August 6 and ended on August 27, with an ultimate total of $105,928, though it continued to receive additional pledges through slacker backers via BackerKit.
 The game was released on Steam on August 30, 2017, with newly redrawn higher resolution assets.
 Due to Valve's prohibition of adult content on the platform and its importance in the narrative of the title, it was decided they would release a censored version of the first chapter on Steam, and a free patch that readers could download to unlock the rest of the content.
 The adult content patch released fully uncensored, save for a brief scene depicting bestiality which Frontwing said had been cut due to legal concerns, although no text was removed due to this.
 Concerning Subahibi's international release, SCA-DI expressed that he was nervous on account of the extreme nature of its content, but that he would be very happy if it was able to lead to his other works getting localizations as well.